 Unilever is one of the world’s leading suppliers of Food, Home Care, Personal Care and Refreshment products with sales in over 190 countries and reaching 2.5 billion consumers a day.
 It has 169,000 employees and generated sales of EUR 52.7 billion in 2016.
 Over half (57%) of the company’s footprint is in developing and emerging markets.
 Unilever has more than 400 brands found in homes around the world, including Persil, Dove, Knorr, Domestos, Hellmann’s, Lipton, Wall’s, PG Tips, Ben & Jerry’s, Magnum and Lynx.

-Unilever’s Sustainable Living Plan commits to: helping more than a billion people take action to improve their health and well-being by 2020; halving the environmental impact of our products by 2030; and enhancing the livelihoods of millions of people by 2020.
+Unilever’s Sustainable Living Plan commits to helping more than a billion people take action to improve their health and well-being by 2020; halving the environmental impact of our products by 2030; and enhancing the livelihoods of millions of people by 2020.

 Gavi and Unilever have entered into a partnership that builds awareness and drives behaviour change among parents by stressing the importance of handwashing with soap and immunisation to tackle the biggest killers of children – pneumonia and diarrhoea.

-At Gavi’s Mid Term Review in Abu Dhabi end 2018, an extension of this partnership was announced between Unilever and Gavi.
+At Gavi’s Mid Term Review in Abu Dhabi end 2018, an extension of this partnership in India was announced between Unilever and Gavi.
 Unilever committed an additional EUR 1 million towards the programme, matched again by the Gavi matching fund.